sunilp/webscrapper-indeed-r/README.md

 Following is an overview, ![Skill Set analysis for Singapore](DataScientistSG.png)

-Now lets discuss about the implementation
+Now lets discuss about the implementation.

 3. Implementation
 -----------------

-### 3.1 Web Scrapping - Gathering the relevent data
+### 3.1 Web Scrapping - Gathering the relevant data

-Load rvest library, rvest helps you scrape information from web pages.
+The *rvest* R package helps to scrape information from web pages.
-It is designed to work with magrittr to make it easy to express common web scraping tasks, inspired by libraries like beautiful soup.
+It is designed to work with *magrittr* to make it easy to express common web scraping tasks, inspired by libraries like *beautiful soup* on Python.

     library(rvest)

     ## Loading required package: xml2

-Query first to read the job portal page.
+Firstly, we query to read the job portal page.

     html_page <- read_html("https://www.indeed.com.sg/jobs?q=data+scientist&l=")
     print("html loaded")

     ## [1] "html loaded"

-Lets find the number of number of search result for data scientist
+Next, we determine the number of search results for data scientist

     #total results